pmean/build-website/text/08/BootstrapStandardError-08.md

 biased also.
 Not badly biased, but it is indeed biased.
 Now I suspect that using n-1 allows the standard error to behave reasonably, in that you can use known distributions like the t-distribution for the resulting test statistic.
-But for the record, we don\'t divide by n-1 to make the standard error unbiased.
+But for the record, we don't divide by n-1 to make the standard error unbiased.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].